gherasima/passwd-linux/README.md

 # passwd-linux
-Node.js module for checking and changing Linux user password
+Node.js module for checking and changing Linux user and password

 ## Installation